ARM-software/bsa-acs/mem_test/README.md

 insights into the reliability of the memory model implementation and identify any subtle bugs or inconsistencies that might lead to unpredictable behavior in concurrent programs.

- - NOTE: Running and passing Memory Model consistenct tests are not required for SystemReady Certifications and they are not part of BSA Certification Image binary.
+ - NOTE: Running and passing Memory Model consistency tests are not required for SystemReady Certifications and they are not part of BSA Certification Image binary.

 ## Release details
  - Code quality: v1.0.0 EAC